velartrill/velartrill.github.io/orig/eriasta/flight/respite.md

 The stationmaster leans forward.
 "So it's like this," she whispers.
 "I'm not supposed to open the letters they drop in for the trains, but that messenger, he was babbling his fool head off when he came in, saying all kinds of mad things.
 There was a... a *demon*, he said, what murdered a whole bunch of people at the inn last night.
 Even killed an Inquisitor, so he said!"
 Her voice is pleading.
 "And now there's a Prophet-be-sanctified *Envoy of the Elect* in my station and... look, you wouldn't happen to... to know anything about that business, would you?
 I wouldn't ask, I know it ain't none of mine, only it's, well, I got me family up in Sudra.
 Not so far from Uptown."

 "Mm.
-Well, officially, I... can't really say anything.
-But..."
-Feranya leans closer.
-"Unofficially?"
+Well, officially, I... can't really say anything," Feranya says hesitantly, eying the flash of disappointment and fear in the woman's eyes.
+She clasps her hands on the counter.
+"But, I mean… if you have *family* there, that's..."
+Feranya chews her lip for a moment, then leans closer, sighing and lowering her voice.
+"Okay.
+Look.
+Unofficially?"

-The stationmaster nods quickly.
+The stationmaster nods eagerly.
 "Yes, unofficially?"

 "Unofficially... someone did kill an Inquisitor at that tavern last night," Feranya replies, narrowing her eyes and focusing on the Seprenan's emerald-green irises.
 "After she *shot* two of her own Vigilants, or so I'm told; alas I haven't seen the crime scene for myself.
 There was a witness, but he's... well.
 When I left he was still trying to claw his own eyes out."
-She clasps her hands.
+She exhales, drawing back.
 "This would be bad enough on its own, but..."

 "...but?" asks the stationmaster, eyes wide.

 Feranya purses her lips, looking down.
 "This isn't public information yet but Vigilants have been... disappearing.
-All over the province.
+All over the provinces.
 Sometimes bodies turn up weeks later, covered in... strange wounds.
 Sometimes they just never come back in from patrol and no one ever sees them again.
 Augh, I wouldn't want to speculate, but, well..."

 The stationmaster swallows hard.
 "B-but?"